-To facilitate the resident's prompt and safe return to his or her unit.
+To facilitate the resident's prompt and safe return to his or her unit and to prevent injury or harm to a resident as a result of their wandering/elopement.

 - All staff will be able to follow an organized plan to enable us to locate a missing resident as quickly as possible. - To ensure proper notification of the resident's family, the facility's administration and local authorities.